-Parents can help in the following ways:
+Parents/Carers can help in the following ways:

 - By ensuring that pupils arrive punctually for the start of the school day. - By ensuring that pupils have appropriate dress for school and PE so as to take a full part in all school activities. - By supporting the school in our policy that all pupils are expected to behave in a responsible manner, both towards themselves and others, showing consideration, courtesy and respect for other people at all times.
-(See Code of Conduct Appendix 1) - By ensuring that pupils show a proper regard for other people's property, buildings and the environment.

-- By ensuring regular attendance at school and avoiding unnecessary pupil absence. - By adhering to the Home-School Agreement, which details the agreed responsibilities of parents, pupils and teachers.
-(See Appendix 2.
-Home-School Agreement)
+(See Code of Conduct Appendix i) - By ensuring that pupils show a proper regard for other people's property, buildings and the environment. - By ensuring regular attendance at school and avoiding unnecessary pupil absence. - By adhering to the Home-School Agreement, which details the agreed responsibilities of parents, pupils and teachers.
+(Appendix ii.
+Parent/Carer Code of Conduct & Appendix iii Home-School Agreement)